plainDE/linux-repo/index.md

 ## Arch Linux repo

-Add following lines to your pacman.conf
+To use repository add following lines to your pacman.conf

 ```
 [plainDE]